 "The universe as we know it is a joint product of the observer and the observed."
 Pierre Teilhard de Chardin

 Articulation means joint.
-This could be any joint, like peripheral joints (knee, shoulder, hip, ankle, elbow, wrist, etc...) or the joints between two spine bones (the disc and facet joints).
-While peripheral joints are generally different from a spine disc, they share more in common than not.
-Both spinal and peripheral joints allow motion and do so in a controlled manner.
+For the spine, this means the joints between two spine bones (the disc and facet joints).
+The disc and facet joints allow motion in a controlled manner.
 A joint has certain standard components.

-Cushioning: In the peripheral joints, the cushion is usually the cartilage or meniscus.
-In the spine, the middle of the disc, called the nucleus pulposus, serves as the cushion.
-Both of these are not inanimate pieces of rubber, but living tissues with cells and structure.
-Once these components die off, these joints lose their ability to provide shock absorption.
+Cushioning: In the spine, the middle of the disc, called the nucleus pulposus, serves as the cushion.
+This is not an inanimate piece of rubber, but living tissue with cells and structure.
+Once these components die off, the disc loses its ability to provide shock absorption.

 Stability: This is provided by the joint capsule (tough outer covering of the joint) or the ligaments that help hold the joint together.
-In the disc, this is provided by the tough outer covering and surrounding ligaments.
-In addition, many joints have another element called a labrum to hold a ball in a socket.
-These are found in the shoulder and hip.
+In the disc, this is provided by the tough outer covering (called the annulus fibrosis).

-Notice that while our entire medical care system in orthopedic surgery revolves around joints, in the SANS system, the joint is simply one part of a bigger picture where ligaments, nerves, muscles, and symmetry is equally important or more important.
-What are the implications of paying too much attention to the joint?
-Imagine that instead of being focused on the musculo-skeletal system, we were concerned about the urinary system, but instead of considering the kidney, ureter, bladder, and urethra, all we focused on was the bladder?
-This is too often what we do today; we focus on the joint and exclude the rest of the musculoskeletal system.
+Notice that while our entire medical-care system in orthopedic spine surgery revolves around the disc, in the SANS system, the disc is simply one part of a bigger picture where ligaments, nerves, muscles, and symmetry are equally important or more important.
+What are the implications of paying too much attention to the disc?
+Today's modern ineffective spine surgery!

-Arthritis in a joint means that the parts and pieces, like cartilage, meniscus, and bone, are degenerating or wearing down.
-So how do we access the degree of arthritis in a joint?
+Arthritis in the spine means that the parts and pieces, like cartilage in the spine joints (facets), outer covering of the disc, and spine bones (vertebrae), are degenerating or wearing down.
+So how do we access the degree of arthritis?
 We image it using an MRI.
 However, do these images paint an accurate picture of why you hurt?

-Imaging Insanity, or the Very Poor Correlations between Structure and Function
+Imaging Insanity, or the Very Poor Correlations Between Structure and Function